This post contains affiliate links. Please see our disclosure policy.

 How to Perform Side-Lying Leg Lifts

-Lie on your side with your legs straight.
+Lie on your side with your bottom leg bent for support.
 Lift your top leg up to about 45 degrees and then lower it slowly.
 Repeat on both legs and complete 15 repetitions.

 These exercises are designed to keep your legs strong while being gentle on your knees, ensuring you stay active and pain-free.
 Remember to start slow and listen to your body—if any exercise causes discomfort, stop and consult with a healthcare provider.